Inside the multi-day meltdown at Newark airport

 The same flight, traveling at hundreds of miles an hour, returns to the radar but does not show up in an accurate position.

-The connectivity between Federal Aviation Administration radar and the frequencies that air traffic controllers use to manage planes flying in and out of the airport “completely failed,” a source with knowledge of the situation said.
+The connectivity between Federal Aviation Administration radar and the frequencies that air traffic controllers use to manage planes at the airport “completely failed,” a source with knowledge of the situation said.
 Without radar, another approach controller told the pilot of a smaller aircraft to rely on towers for clearance.

 “Do I have bravo clearance?” the pilot asks.
-Bravo clearance is permission to enter into the airspace surrounding a larger airport, like Newark Liberty International.
+Bravo clearance is permission to enter into the airspace surrounding a larger airport, like Newark Liberty.

 “No, you do not have a bravo clearance.
 We lost our radar and it’s not working correctly.
 Radar service terminates… If you want a bravo clearance, you can just call the tower when you get closer,” the controller said.

-About 15 – 20 flights were being controlled by Newark Liberty International Airport approach controllers when communication and radar went down on Monday, April 28, according to an analysis by flight tracking site Flightradar24.
+About 15 to 20 flights were being controlled by Newark Liberty approach controllers when communication and radar went down on April 28, according to an analysis by flight tracking site Flightradar24.

 No crashes occurred, but at least five FAA employees took 45 days of trauma leave afterward.